PyGreSQL/PyGreSQL/docs/contents/pgdb/adaptation.rst

 suitable Python objects when returning values via one of the "fetch" methods of a cursor.
 This is done by the use of built-in typecast functions.

 If you want to use different typecast functions or add your own if no built-in typecast function is available, then this is possible using the :func:`set_typecast` function.
-With the :func:`get_typecast` method you can check which function is currently set, and :func:`reset_typecast` allows you to reset the typecast function to its default.
+With the :func:`get_typecast` function you can check which function is currently set, and :func:`reset_typecast` allows you to reset the typecast function to its default.
 If no typecast function is set, then PyGreSQL will return the raw strings from the database.